 The primary focus of our research and development efforts in the near-term will be the continued technological advancement of our BAROSTIM NEO, including tools to simplify the implant procedure for physicians.
 In 2022, we expect to launch an enhanced IPG that will be approximately 10% smaller in size and improve the battery life by approximately 20% to an average of six years.
 We are also developing a new implant toolkit called BATwire, which enables an ultrasound-guided implant procedure to implant BAROSTIM NEO and the use of local anesthetics, potentially expanding our annual market opportunity in the U.S. In the future, we plan to explore BAROSTIM NEO's potential to expand its indications for use to other cardiovascular diseases, including different forms of HF, hypertension, and arrhythmias.
+Expansions into these or other new indications would require additional FDA approvals and may involve additional clinical trials or modifications to our BAROSTIM NEO to treat such indications.
+If clinical studies for future indications do not produce results necessary to support regulatory clearance or approval in the U.S. or elsewhere, we will be unable to commercialize our products for these indications.

 We generated revenue of \$6.1 million, a gross margin of 76.2% and a net loss of \$14.1 million for the year ended December 31, 2020, compared to revenue of \$6.3 million, a gross margin of 73.1% and a net loss of \$14.6 million for the year ended December 31, 2019.
 Revenue for 2020 was negatively impacted due to the global pandemic associated with COVID-19.
 Specifically, in March 2020, healthcare facilities and clinics began restricting in-person access to their clinicians, reducing patient consultations and treatments or temporarily closing their facilities.
 As a result, beginning in the second week of March 2020, substantially all of our then-scheduled procedures were postponed, and numerous other cases could not be scheduled.
 During May 2020, the widespread shutdown resulted in key physician-society conferences being moved to a virtual setting, which directly impacted the commercial launch in the U.S. By the beginning of the fourth quarter of 2020, implant centers had resumed procedures in the U.S. and Europe.
-Our accumulated deficit as of December 31, 2020 was \$351.7 million.
+For the three months ended March 31, 2021 and 2020, we generated revenue of \$2.9 million and \$1.7 million, respectively, and our accumulated deficit as of March 31, 2021 and December 31, 2020 was \$360.3 million and \$351.7 million, respectively.